History of Dundalk F.C. (2002–present)

-Upheaval (2002–2012)
+In the doldrums (2002–2012)

 Despite being relegated again, the 2002 FAI Cup win had restored a confidence in the club that had been absent since the early 1990s.
 But this confidence was short-lived.
 The 2002–03 season was a shortened season, which started in July, as the League of Ireland was transitioning to "summer soccer", and the short close season had seen the departure of some key players.
 Dundalk's reign as Cup holders lasted just 16 weeks, when they were knocked out in the first round of the second FAI Cup tournament to be played that calendar year.
 They were then outclassed in Europe by Varteks Varazdin in the qualifying round of the 2002–03 UEFA Cup.
 After a 5–0 defeat in Croatia, the return leg (played in Tolka Park in Dublin, due to Oriel Park not meeting UEFA's revised standards for stadiums) attracted just 410 supporters, who witnessed a 4–0 defeat.
 The poor form continued into the league, and manager Martin Murray resigned at the end of September, less than six months after the cup final victory.

 The club turned to former Northern Ireland international and Linfield manager, Trevor Anderson.
 But results continued to deteriorate and the club slipped further down the table, finishing 10th the following season – 20th in the Irish football pyramid – the club's worst ever season.
 Anderson eventually resigned, along with a number of board members, after the 2004 season had started as poorly as the previous one had ended.
 He was replaced by former player Jim Gannon, and a mid-table finish followed.
 The membership-based 'co-op' ownership model had by now exhausted its funds, and the remaining board members decided to sell the club's training ground, Hiney Park, in the summer of 2005 in order to service debts and pay for work at Oriel Park, including the installation of an artificial pitch, which, it was hoped, would bring in additional revenue.
 But by the end of the season the club had again finished in mid-table, and the board saw more resignations, with Gannon also quitting.